-WARNING: ON VEHICLES EQUIPPED WITH AIR-BAGS, REFER TO GROUP 8M - PASSIVE RESTRAINT SYSTEMS BEFORE ATTEMPTING STEERING WHEEL, STEERING COLUMN, OR INSTRUMENT PANEL COM-PONENT DIAGNOSIS OR SERVICE.
-FAILURE TO TAKE THE PROPER PRECAUTIONS COULD RESULT IN ACCIDENTAL AIRBAG DEPLOYMENT AND POSSI-BLE PERSONAL INJURY.
+WARNING: ON VEHICLES EQUIPPED WITH AIRBAGS, REFER TO GROUP 8M - PASSIVE RESTRAINT SYSTEMS BEFORE ATTEMPTING ANY STEERING WHEEL, STEERING COLUMN, OR INSTRUMENT PANEL COMPONENT DIAGNOSIS OR SERVICE.
+FAILURE TO TAKE THE PROPER PRECAUTIONS COULD RESULT IN ACCIDENTAL AIR-

+BAG DEPLOYMENT AND POSSIBLE PERSONAL INJURY.

-(2) Remove the two screws that secure the instrument panel center bezel to the inboard end of the glove box module from the back side of the glove box module (Fig. 16).
+- (1) Remove the glove box module from the instrument panel.
+See Glove Box Module in this group for the procedures. - (2) Remove the two screws located on the back side of the glove box module that secure the instrument panel center bezel to the inboard end of the glove box module (Fig. 17).

-Fig. 16 Instrument Panel Center Bezel Remove/ Install
+Fig. 17 Instrument Panel Center Bezel Remove/ Install